-It’s already week three of the $100 Room Challenge!
+It’s already week three of the $100 Room Challenge and I’m working my way through this living room makeover!
 I’ve gotten my closet doors done, and this week I (mostly) finished painting my bookshelves and cabinets.
 Today I’ve got a few tips for you if you’re thinking of painting a bookshelf.

-For these shelves and cabinets, I used basically the same process as I did with the doors, but I added an extra step of sealing the shelf tops with Polycrylic, to protect the paint from books sliding in and out of the shelves.
+For these shelves and cabinets, I used basically the same process as I did with the closet doors last week, but I added an extra step of sealing the shelf tops with Polycrylic, to protect the paint from books sliding in and out of the shelves.

 ~ This post contains affiliate links.
-If you make a purchase, I may receive a small commission at no extra charge to you.
-Thanks for supporting The Palette Muse! ~
+If you make a purchase, I may receive a small commission at no extra charge to you. ~

 $100 Room Challenge – Painting Bookshelves and Cabinets